vimanuelt/vimanuelt/README.md

 - 🔭 I’m currently working on GhostBSD and ResearchBSD.
 - 🌱 I’m currently learning the Zig programming language.
-- 📫 I can be reached at vimanueult@fastmail.fm.
+- 📫 I can be reached at vimanuelt@fastmail.fm.